Sponsor Licence Application

 After this, you will be able to issue Certificates of Sponsorship to any non-EEA or Swiss nationals if you have jobs that are suitable for sponsorship.

-Upon the date of issue, your licence will be valid for four years.
+Your licence usually stays valid for as long as you continue to meet the eligibility requirements, unless you are sponsoring Scale-up Workers or UK Expansion Workers.
 If you do not adhere to your duties as a sponsor, you could face Sponsor Licence suspension, Sponsor Licence revocation, or the possibility of receiving a Civil Penalty from the Home Office.

 There are number of reasons why the Home Office refuse Sponsor Licence applications and Sponsor Licence renewals each year.
 The most common reasons include: